In Squarespace, there are two main ways to customize how text looks:

 - If your spacing changes don't show on mobile, ensure your spacing is set to px instead of em.
 For templates in the Bedford and Pacific families, headers have a maximum spacing on mobile.

-In the Style Editor, select the Line Height tweak to change the space between lines.
+In Site Styles, select the Line Height tweak to change the space between lines.

 Note: A line height of 0em may cause overlapping text, especially on mobile devices.